c71n93/compiler-performance-testing/README.md

-# llvm-test-suite build and run ssh script
+# Compiler performance testing with llvm-test-suite

 This python script can help to build and run [llvm-test-suite](https://llvm.org/docs/TestSuiteGuide.html) on board easily.